 Attach all of these documents to your Financial Statement:

 - A copy of the last three income tax returns you filed, including any attachments.
-(If you don't have copies, ask your nearest tax office for them.
-To find the office, see the Canada Revenue Agency website or look in the blue federal government pages of your telephone book under "Taxes — Canada Revenue Agency.")
+(If you don't have copies, call the Canada Revenue Agency at 1-800-959-8281 or ask the tax professional who prepared them for you.)

 - A copy of every income tax Notice of Assessment and Reassessment that the Canada Revenue Agency has sent you for the three most recent tax years.

 Also attach any of these documents that apply to you:

 - If you're an employee: your most recent statement of earnings, showing your total earnings (including overtime) paid so far this year, or a letter from your employer that says what your total earnings (including overtime) are so far this year, and what your annual salary is.

 - If you're getting Employment Insurance (EI) benefits: copies of the three most recent benefit statements (the cheque stubs).